Benefits of sub-participation

 - a foreign branch of a participant in the EURO1 System established in an EU or EEA location

-- Participants may also include branches as sub-addresses.
+- Participants may also include branches

 In case of a merger or acquisition, sub-participation allows banking groups to quickly and easily include entities under one liquidity position.
-The participation mode thereby enables banks to centralise their liquidity management and directly connect their branches and subsidiaries to a pan-European single payment platform.
+The participation mode thereby enables banks to centralise their liquidity management and directly connect their branches and subsidiaries to a pan-European single payment system.
 It further allows EURO1 Participants to leverage their liquidity in the system.